 This Agricultural Compliance Statement conforms with the Environmental Authorization requirements stipulated by the National Environmental Management Act, 1998 (Act No. 107 of 1998) ("NEMA").
-The Environmental Screening Report (ESR) generated through the National Web-based Screening Tool identifies the study area as having very high agricultural sensitivity due to the study area showing viticulture with low to moderate land capability.
+The Environmental Screening Report (ESR) generated through the National Web-based Screening Tool identifies the study area as having very high agricultural sensitivity due to the study area being within a PAA with low to moderate land capability.

-The Albeit proposed pond system is situated within a protected agricultural area and a high terrain capability.
+The Augrabies proposed pond system is situated within a protected agricultural area and a high terrain capability.
 Overall, the study area has an arid climate with a low climate capability.
-The study area is situated upon the Ag broad land type and specifically the Ag2 broad land type, which includes the Hutton and Mispah soil forms.
+The study area has a low soil capability and is situated upon the Ag broad land type and specifically the Ag2 broad land type, which includes the Hutton and Mispah soil forms.
 The study area also has a very low grazing capacity of 42 ha/LSU.
-Finally, the land use of the study area is predominantly low shrubland and/or other bare land.
+Finally, the land use of the study area is predominantly low shrubland, other bare land and forested land.

 The land capability in the Northern Cape is generally low due to the arid conditions; however, the agricultural potential is largely determined by irrigation from the Orange River.
-Based on satellite imagery, the site appears to be situated on carbonate-containing soils, which may indicate poor drainage or water accumulation in this arid environment.
+Based on satellite imagery, the site appears to be situated shallow soils with rock outcrop.
+The study area is also adjacent to existing water treatment works.

-Consequently, the agricultural potential appears low based on the topsoil colour.
+Consequently, the agricultural potential appears low based on the satellite imagery.
 Given the need and desirability of the project, it is the specialist's opinion that the project will not interfere with agricultural activities and should proceed.